dhruvpunetha/Traffic_Management_system_intersection_IEEE/README.md

 # Traffic_Management_system_intersection_IEEE
 building a traffic management system that will utilize machine learning to control traffic lights at a intersection for the most efficient traffic management

+TO run this file you will need to download the yolov3.weights file as it is not possible to uupload it on github due to its size

+also you need to specify the location of coco.names and yolov3.weight and yolov3.cfg file